sppunderreview/PSSO/INSTALL.md

 ```

 The output of the above command should display a `tqdm` progress bar ranging from 0 to 88.
-This command will compute SAFE function embeddings for the dataset "UtilsOptions" of "Basic" using the SAFE precomputed model.
+This command will compute SAFE function embeddings for the subdataset UtilsOptions of the dataset Basic using the SAFE precomputed model.
 It should output files inside `SAFE/makeEmbeds/UO` folder.

 ## Software for Asm2Vec